 Practice with the Central Message

-I’ve also developed a resource which supports nine different Common Core State Standards for Literature in Grade 3.
+I’ve also developed a resource that supports nine different Common Core State Standards for Literature in Grade 3.
 One of the practice sheets is for students to state the central message (or moral or lesson) in their own words.
 Then provide evidence to back up the central message.

 Another activity I use with students is to create a tri-rama.
 The tri-rama is very adaptable to many standards.
 I have the students identify the setting, characters, problem/solution and then on a separate index card identify the lesson or central message.
 You can read more about tri-ramas and how to make one HERE ON THIS POST.